 Layers of clothes for weather

-Sleeping pad or an air mattress (with battery powered pump).
+-Sleeping pad or an air mattress (with battery powered pump with batteries).

 Tent camping add-ons

 -Rain fly for tent (unless it’s built-in)

 -Full set of tent stakes Tarp or tent footprint

 -Pocket knife (Whittling Chip card holders only!
 Bear rank and up).

 Please let me know if there are any questions.

 Assistant Cubmaster / Webelos Den Leader / Popcorn Kernel